 Alberta Rabies Program

-Agriculture and Forestry operates the Rabies Program.
+Agriculture and Irrigation operates the Rabies Program.
 Calls are primarily received from public health practitioners with Alberta Health Services and the First Nations and Inuit Health Branch (Health Canada), veterinary clinics, wildlife personnel and members of the public.

 Calls to the Rabies Line during regular business hours are answered by Registered Veterinary Technologists who work with Alberta’s Public Health Veterinarian.
 Together they provide information and advice on rabies in Alberta, most commonly with respect to potential human or domestic animal exposures.

-Agriculture and Forestry staff coordinate sample submission when it is necessary to test animals for rabies.
+Agriculture and Irrigation staff coordinate sample submission when it is necessary to test animals for rabies.
 Testing may be undertaken when the results are necessary to inform the management of an exposed human or domestic animal, or when an animal displays clinical signs compatible with rabies.
 This rabies testing data provides a source of passive surveillance for the presence of rabies in Alberta.

 Rabies samples are tested at the Canadian Food Inspection Agency (CFIA) National Center for Animal Diseases outside Lethbridge, Alberta.